Haar Wavelets, Gradients and Approximate TV Regularization: Applications to volume data

+Thresholding on the wavelet coefficients with $\theta = \epsilon_j$ clearly has its limitations that will become visible when applying very strong regularization to a dataset as the approach thresholds only $s$ blocks of coefficients, while the other $2^s - s - 1$ ones with $|\theta| > 1$ remain unaffected.
+This phenomenon becomes more and more prominent in higher dimensions and is very well observable for $s=3$ already.

-We apply our thresholding method, called \emph{LiveTV}, to the piston data set; the name is due to the fact that the regularization can be done in real time during the multi-resolution visualization.
-In addition, we use a modification, called \emph{SparseTV}, where \emph{all} coefficients are set to zero if the wavelet gradient is thresholded to zero at a certain location.
-The rationale behind this is, on the one hand, the assumption of locally homogeneous data, and, secondly, the observation stated in Remark~\ref{R:CoeffDecayTheta}, that in such a situation, the wavelet coefficients with $|\theta| \ge 2$ should decay faster than those with $|\theta| = 1$.
-The justifies the \emph{heuristic} to set them to zero if the gradient is below the threshold level.
+To compensate this behavior, we propose a \emph{heuristic sparsification} in the following way: whenever the vector $\db_\alpha^n (f)$ is thresholded to zero for some index~$\alpha\in\ZZ^s$ and level~$n\in\NN_0$, we set \emph{all} wavelet coefficients $d^n_{\theta,\alpha}(f)$, $\theta\in\{0,1\}^s\setminus\{0\}$, to zero and not only $d^n_{\epsilon_j,\alpha}(f)$, $j=1,\ldots,s$, which make up the vector $\db^n_{\alpha}(f)$.
+The rationale behind this heuristic is, on the one hand, the assumption of locally homogeneous data combined with the observation stated in Remark~\ref{R:CoeffDecayTheta}, that in such a situation, the wavelet coefficients with $|\theta| > 1$ should decay faster than those with $|\theta| = 1$.
+On the other hand, higher order wavelet coefficients are usually more sensitive to noise and therefore they may be nonzero just because of higher order reactions to noise.